-Transaction costs are estimated based on Spirit Super's experience for the year ending 30 June 2022 and can vary from year to year, particularly with the sale or purchase of large property, infrastructure and/or private equity investments, or with the transition of assets between asset managers.
+Transaction costs are estimated based on Spirit Super's experience for the year ending 30 June 2024 and can vary from year to year, particularly with the sale or purchase of large property, infrastructure and/or private equity investments, or with the transition of assets between asset managers.

 Past transaction costs aren't a reliable indicator of future transaction costs.
-Actual transaction costs for the year ending 30 June 2023 won't be known until September 2023.